DavidLapous/multipers/README.md

 See `THIRD_PARTY_NOTICES.md` for dependency details and pinned revisions used in this workspace.

 ## Citation
-Please cite this library when using it in scientific publications;
+Please cite this library and its dependencies (see above) when using it in scientific publications;
 you can use the following journal bibtex entry
 ```bib
 @article{multipers,